 - Imp Lean-to and Tent Platforms ($)

-- Wild River Campground ($) – Closed for 2018 for renovation and repair.
+- Wild River Campground ($)

 - There are limited options for backcountry camping on this route given the terrain.
 Your best bet for finding a campsite is along the Shelburne Trail (below 1800′), the Highwater Trail, or the lower half of the Moriah Brook Trail.
 Please observe all White Mountains backcountry camping rules and wilderness regulations and leave no trace.